ExaDev/exadev.github.io/README.md

 https://github.com/ExaDev/breadboard/tree/881-breadboard-invoker-endpoint-firebase-functions/packages/invoker-api

+A package to serve as an API for invoking Breadboard Graphs.

 ### BGL JSX

 A work-in-progress package which allows for the creation of Breadboard Graphs using JSX-like syntax in `TSX` files.